asvyazhin/CSS-guideline/README.md

 }
 ```

-1. If a declaration specifying multiple selectors, each of them must begin on a new line.
+1. If a declaration specifies multiple selectors, each of them must begin on a new line.
-2. Indentation from the left margin equal to 4 whitespaces.
+2. Indentation from the left margin should be 4 whitespaces.
 Whitespaces shouldn't be mixed with Tabs.
 3. The opening curly brace ('{') should be separated from the selector by a single space and is located on one line with the last selector.
-4. Property and value must be written in one line.
+4. Property and Value must be written on one line.
-5. Value is separated from the colon (':') by a single space.
+5. The Value should separated from the colon (':') by a single space.
-6. Description of each property ends with a semicolon (';').
+6. The description of each property ends with a semicolon (';').
 7. The closing curly brace ('}') is always placed on a new line with no indentation from the edge.
-8. Omit the '0' befor '.' for non-integer values ​​from -1 to 1 (where it is possible).
+8. Omit the '0' before '.' for non-integer values ​​from -1 to 1 (where it is possible).
-9. Use a hex notation for colors and shorthand hex where it is possible (for examplae, #aaa).
-If you use rgba notation then before it needs a callback in hex (for browsers which do not support rgba).
+9. Use a hex notation for colors and shorthand hex where it is possible (for example, #aaa).
+If you use rgba notation then it needs to start with a callback in hex (for browsers which do not support rgba).
 10. Property '!important' should be avoided.
-This is permissible only as a last resort as a temporary solution of urgent problems.
-The property that includes '!important' should always be accompanied explaining the reason for the comment.
+This is permissible only as a last resort as a temporary solution to urgent problems.
+The property that includes '!important' should always be accompanied with the reason for the comment.
 11. Use only single quotes in the declaration of properties.
 12. Do not put quotes inside a 'url()'.
 13. Always use lowercase for properties (exception: font-family).